peass-ng/PEASS-ng/README.md

 - Common processes run by root
 - Common not interesting devices to mount
 - Not dangerous fstab permissions
-- SUID/SGID common binaries (the bin was already found in other machines and searchsploit doesnt identify any vulnerable version)
+- SUID/SGID common binaries (the bin was already found in other machines and searchsploit doesn't identify any vulnerable version)
 - Common .sh files in path
 - Common names of users executing processes